|

 bangs and crunches.

-Steinhardt has made numerous contributions to the study of dark matter and dark
+Steinhardt has made numerous contributions to the study of

 energy.